 In general, secondary schools in the United States use an organizational system for occupations and programs of study called the National Career Clusters® Framework.
 Many U.S. colleges and universities, however, make use of the Holland classification system, developed and researched by the eminent career choice theorist, Dr. John Holland.
 The KCPS uses both methods to:

-- Provide a succinct picture of the users' interests and skills, derived from the Kuder Career Interests Assessment® (KCIA) and the Kuder Skills Confidence Assessment® (KSCA), respectively.
+- Provide a succinct picture of the users' interests and skills confidence, derived from the Kuder Career Interests Assessment® (KCIA) and the Kuder Skills Confidence Assessment® (KSCA), respectively.

 - Present a list of occupations that users should explore in greater depth after having taken these assessments.